A Historic Urban Forest

-Miller Woods is an example of a “late successional” forest, one that includes certain species of trees that are tolerant of shady conditions, such that they succeed to a position of dominance in the forest.
+Miller Woods is a nature preserve in Plymouth, MI.
+It is an example of a “late successional” forest, one that includes certain species of trees that are tolerant of shady conditions, such that they succeed to a position of dominance in the forest.
 Based on the physical site conditions (climate, soil, and drainage), specific combinations of trees will prevail until a disturbance occurs, such as might occur by wind, fire, insects or humans.
-Miller Woods is a beech-sugar maple forest, and this type of forest ecosystem is now rare in southeast Michigan.
+Miller Woods is a American Beech--Sugar Maple forest, and this type of urban forest ecosystem is rare in southeastern Michigan.

 Miller Woods is a multi-seasonal delight.
 During spring, native wildflowers bloom, while in the summer, the cool shade provides a welcome respite from the heat.
 In autumn, the native MI trees remind us each year how lucky we are to live where these beauties put on such a colorful display.
 Winter brings quiet walks through the snow, perhaps catching a glimpse of one of the many birds and animals that reside in Miller Woods.
 You will experience a sense of awe as you enjoy the beauty of this special place.